Blocking ads removes funding from us!

 Unboxing and initial setup

 I already have the unboxing and initial setup of the watch in that post linked here documented.
-That's why I'm going to do these two Proonly briefly summarize here.
-Inside the cube-shaped cardboard box, on which some logos and inscriptions have been printed, are the Q Explorist HR and a charging puck that attaches to the back of the smartwatch using a magnet.
+Therefore, I will only briefly summarize these two processes here.
+In the cube-shaped cardboard box, on which some logos and inscriptions have been printed, there is the Q Explorist HR and a charging puck that attaches to the back of the smartwatch using a magnet.
 However, this is very weak - even a slight pull on the cable could break the connection between the puck and the watch.

 This is the scope of delivery of the Fossil Q Explorist HR (Image: TechnikNews, 2018)